All blog

 Unreliability

-Burnout is directly linked to impaired job performance, including less commitment to the organization, increased absences, and increased presenteeism.
+According to multiple studies, burnout is directly linked to impaired job performance, including less commitment to the organization, increased absences, and increased presenteeism.

 Negativity

-WHO also includes mental distance from one's job or feelings of negativism or cynicism as signs.
+The WHO also includes mental distance from one's job or feelings of negativism or cynicism as signs.
 Employees suffering from burnout may have negative opinions about new assignments or work hours.

 Exhaustion